Skip to main content

 • discrimination because of having a family or a low income

-• living in some of the oldest housing stock with the lowest standards
+• living in homes with some of the lowest standards

 • negative effects on their physical and mental health, as well as on relationships, education and financial security